 You don't have to be a trained counsellor to work on our helpline – we offer full training.
-Our National Helpline is based in Richmond-upon-Thames, but we offer the opportunity of working remotely once you’ve completed your training – meaning you can volunteer from wherever you are.
+All volunteers are currently working remotely, and home-based shifts are always available – meaning you can volunteer from wherever you are.

 What we offer